 A red heart on any of the Tour broadsides says there is more story.
 Click it.

 Ray had been a long time fan of the Tour and for several years following they considered ways to combine the love of letterpress with the love of Grand Tour cycling.
-A Kickstarter proposal in 2011 to produce a daily journal of broadsides resulting in a broadside for each stage of the Tour along with both rest days, a title page, story page, composite page made up of overprinting every run of the stage and rest day broadsides, and a colophon, housed in a clamshell box.
+A successful Kickstarter proposal in 2011 to produce a daily journal of broadsides resulting in a broadside for each stage of the Tour along with both rest days, a title page, story page, composite page made up of overprinting every run of the stage and rest day broadsides, and a colophon, housed in a clamshell box.
 And Lead Graffiti was off.

 This project lasted from 2011 through 2015 resulting in 115 broadsides and has been celebrated in solo exhibitions at The British Library, Hamilton Wood Type Museum, and AIGA.